Course Catalog

 5 units

-Examines cultural influences in development from the perspective of current theories and empirical research in developmental psychology and related fields, especially social psychology, sociology, anthropology, education, and social policy.
+Examines cultural influences in development from the perspective of current theories and empirical research in developmental psychology and related fields (including social psychology, anthropology, sociology, history, education, and social policy).
 Focuses on understanding development in diverse cultural, ethnic, and socioeconomic communities by examining the interplay of social, cultural, institutional, and psychological processes.
-Particular attention paid to issues of languages, culture, and socialization as they relate to social institutions, such as education, that affect children and families.
-Enrollment restricted to graduate students.
+Enrollment is restricted to graduate students.
 Enrollment limited to 20.

 PSYC 247